Create stand-alone media

 Distribute all content associated with the task sequence

-Distribute all content that is required by the task sequence to at least one distribution point.
-This content includes the boot image, operating system image, and other associated files.
-The wizard gathers the information from the distribution point when it creates the stand-alone media.
-You must have Read access rights to the content library on that distribution point.
-For more information, see Distribute content referenced by a task sequence.
+Distribute all content that the task sequence requires to at least one distribution point.
+This content includes the boot image, OS image, and other associated files.
+The wizard gathers the content from the distribution point when it creates the media.

 Prepare the removable USB drive

 If you're using a removable USB drive, connect it to the computer where you run the Create Task Sequence Media wizard.
 The USB drive must be detectable by Windows as a removal device.
 The wizard writes directly to the USB drive when it creates the media.